 Before joining your at-home testing session, you should remove any personal or unapproved items from the testing area.

 If you have privacy concerns, please inquire with your instructor about alternative testing options well in-advance of the exam.
 This will allow the instructor time to set up the exam at the FCC Testing Center or alternative testing center located near you (please be advised that alternative testing center locations may charge a fee for testing at their facility).
+Appointments required and students may self-register online.

 FCC selected Honorlock, among many other remote/online proctoring vendor options, with careful consideration to student privacy.
 Honorlock’s student privacy statement is transparent, courteous, and easy to understand.